Gateway Learning Group

-- Knowledgeable and skilled in computer/word processing software.
+- Knowledgeable and skilled in computer/word processing software and excel.

-- Able to obtain criminal record clearance through Department of Justice.
+- Criminal record clearance through Department of Justice which must be maintained.

-- Able to travel to multiple work sites; reliable transportation needed (proof of valid driver license, current auto insurance identification card, and acceptable driving record per NIAC standards is required).
+- Able to travel to multiple work sites and client homes; reliable transportation needed (proof of valid CA driver license, current auto insurance identification card, and acceptable driving record per NIAC standards is required and must be maintained).

-- Frequent bending, reaching, squatting, kneeling, twisting in order to observe, assess, and interact with infants/toddlers (50%).
+- Frequent bending, reaching, squatting, kneeling, twisting in order to observe, assess, and interact with clients.